Cloud hidden, whereabouts unknown.

 Jim Lewis, Astrocartography™

 A learning expedition visits Astrocartographer Jim Lewis.
-Jim runs Astrocartography™ as a one-person mail order business selling DIY astrocartography kits.
+Jim ran Astrocartography™ as a one-person mail-order business selling DIY astrocartography kits.
 (CW second from right)

 Tom Hargadon, Softyme™